Siva-Terraform/ec2-instance/apply terraform with variables.md

-###when we apply terraform apply and the below is the commnd prompt output
+### when we apply terraform apply and the below is the commnd prompt output with variables.tf, main.tf and terrfarom.tfvars

 $ terraform apply